kevinkhill/Codeigniter-gCharts/README.md

 	//Or in the autoload config file
 	$autoload['libraries'] = array('gcharts');
 	```
+2. Next load the chart that you are going to use, or autoload it in the gcharts config file.

+        ```
+        //Load in th controller
+        #this->gcharts->load('LineChart');

+        //Or in the gcharts config file
+        $config['autoloadCharts'] = array('LineChart');
+        ```

-2. Now we can use the gcharts library to create a DataTable.
+3. Now we can use the gcharts library to create a DataTable.
 Pass a string to the DataTable function to assign a label for the table.
-3. Then add your columns, defining what the chart's data will consist of.
+4. Then add your columns, defining what the chart's data will consist of.
 In this example, the first column is the horizontal axis, then then next two columns are the two sets of data.
 The order of arguments are as follows: [data type, label, id]

 	```
 	$dataTable = $this->gcharts->DataTable('Stocks');